eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 Start simple.
 Assume all operators are left-associative and without precedence.

-The expression grammar supports this with a repeated tail that immediately applies the operator to expand the left-hand-side expression.
+The expression grammar supports this with a repeated tail that immediately applies the operator to expand expression to the left.

 ```
 expr = number (tail_op number)*